LeonSering/nvim_config/keymappings.md

 Ctrl-D (insert mode) - unindent line

 # Visual Mode:
-o - exchange cursor position with start of highlighting Ctrl-/ - toggle comment for block
+o - exchange cursor position with start of selection
+J - joins all selected lines
+S[new] - change surrounding delimiter to [new]
+Ctrl-/ - toggle comment for block
 Ctrl-c - yank into register + (system clipboard) Ctrl-x - delete block and yank into register + (system clipboard)

 # Windows Control
 ## Custom settings (All Modes)